|Period:||period 3 (week 6 through 15, i.e., 3-2-2020 through 9-4-2020; retake week 27)|

 Computational thinking is about expressing problems and their solutions in ways that a computer could execute.
 It is considered one of the fundamental skills of the 21st century.
-To develop student’s computational thinking skills for data analysis problems, the course will cover ways for systematically approaching such problems (CRISP-DM model, reference processes), abstract program description techniques (UML diagrams) and elementary software design principles (reuse, modularization).
+To develop your computational thinking skills for data analysis problems, the course covers ways for systematically approaching such problems (CRISP-DM model, reference processes), abstract program description techniques (UML diagrams) and elementary software design principles (reuse, modularization).

 Programming is the process of designing and building an executable computer program for accomplishing a specific computing task.
-The course will introduce students to programming with Python, which is currently one of the most popular programming languages in data science.
-After familiarization with the basics (input and output, variables, data types, data structures, conditional branching, loops, functions, etc.) the course will address more advanced topics, such as access to web services, statistical analyses with the pandas package and data visualization with the matplotlib package.
-Furthermore, there will be some lectures on additional practical topics (such as the FAIR principles and workflow management systems).
+The course introduces you to programming with Python, which is currently one of the most popular programming languages in data science.
+After familiarization with the basics (input and output, variables, data types, data structures, conditional branching, loops, functions, etc.) the course addresses more advanced topics, such as access to web services, statistical analyses with the pandas package and data visualization with the matplotlib package.

-Every lecture will be accompanied by a practical BYOD lab session where students can work on the weekly homework assignments with support of the teaching assistants.
-To practice the work with more complex, realistic data analysis problems, students will furthermore work on small group projects during the course, and present their results at the end.
+Every lecture is followed by a practical BYOD lab session where you can work on the accompanying exercises with support of the teaching assistants.
+To practice the work with more complex, realistic data analysis problems, you will furthermore work on a small group project during the course, and present your results at the end.

-After finishing the course successfully, the students will be able to:
+After finishing the course successfully, you will be able to::

-All course material is available in digital form and will be provided via BlackBoard.
+All course material will be provided in digital form.

 The grade for the course will be the weighted average of the grades for: